 Sometimes your website can go down because your host can't handle a spike in web traffic.
 This causes the server to freeze and shut down.
 Think of sites on Black Friday, they often have queues to get on the site to prevent this very issue.
-Our Jamstack approach to websites minimizes this issue as only static files are served to customers.
+We use full page caching to minimize this issue as only static files are served to customers.
+Dynamic e-commerce pages like a users cart are not cached to ensure the correct functionality of yoru site.
 This means a lot less processing for the server to do, letting it serve a lot more people.

 If you take one thing away from this page let it be have a regular backup schedule, and test to make sure you can restore from those backups.
 WordPress has such a large ecosystem that it's impossible for plugin and theme developers to thoroughly test their product with every combination of other plugins and themes out there.
 This means that when you update a plugin or theme there will always be the possibility that something goes wrong.
 This is why it is vital to have a backup that you can quickly restore from which prevents your site from being down for long periods of time.